psi4/psi4/doc/sphinxman/source/psimrcc.rst

 excitations.
 In practice, this usually means that the active space can have at most two particles, or at most two holes.
-Examples would include CAS(2,2), CAS(2,8), CAS(4,3), etc., where CAS(n,m) refers to a complete-active-space configuration interaction (CAS-CI) reference with n electrons in m orbitals.
+Examples would include CAS(2,2), CAS(2,8), CAS(4,3), etc., where CAS(n,m) refers to a complete-active-space configuration interaction (CASCI) reference with n electrons in m orbitals.
 If the user specifies active spaces that do not fit these limitations, then the code will still run, but some relevant determinants will be missing, and the answer obtained will be an approximation to the true Mk-MRCC procedure.

 The PSIMRCC code itself does not perform orbital optimization.
-Hence, the references used might be considered CAS-CI references, but not CASSCF references (CASSCF implies that the orbitals have been optimized specifically to minimize the energy of the CAS-CI reference).
+Hence, the references used might be considered CASCI references, but not CASSCF references (CASSCF implies that the orbitals have been optimized specifically to minimize the energy of the CASCI reference).
 However, if one wishes to use two-configuration self-consistent-field (TCSCF) orbitals, those can be obtained using the multi-configuration self-consistent-field (MCSCF) component of PSIMRCC (specifying |mcscf__reference| to be ``twocon``).